-(i) Internal Council Governance issues Risk Mitigation Management Comment Current Status Views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs are taken into account. does not take into account service user's needs in the future. integrated impact assessment approach to inform budget decisions Integrated Impact Assessments (IIA) now developed and used to inform 2018/19 business planning.
+(i) Internal Council Governance issues from the 18/19 AGS Risk Mitigation Management Comment Current Status Views and experiences of citizens, service users and organisations of different backgrounds including reference to future needs are taken into account. not take into account service user's needs in the future. impact assessment approach to inform budget decisions and longer term sustainability of services.
+Communication strategies developed and actioned for all major decisions affecting the public. developed and used to inform 2018/19 business planning.
 CAMMS system been updated with IAA for all relevant efficiency projects and policies; process to be fully operational from May 2019.
-Although the Council has policies and procedures to ensure the lawfulness of its decisions the potential for legal and judicial challenges remain an ongoing risk to the Council.
-Communication strategies have been developed for policy change and other major decisions affecting the public, including feedback mechanisms.
-Open Integrated Impact Assessment needs to be consistently embedded within business planning.
-Integrated Impact Assessment process has been developed and has been used manually.
-Full conversion to digital system tested.
-New refined reporting process to better capture 'Impact' risks to be trialled from June.
-Communication strategies have been developed, but need to be consistently applied.
+Although the Council has policies and procedures to ensure the lawfulness of its decisions the Closed